Right in many of our upland covers awaits a whole new world of rabbit hunting with beagles.

 The sound of hounds in pursuit of game is really unlike anything else.
 The more time you spend listening to hounds, you begin to understand the language of squalls, bawls, and chops.
 Every hound has its own sound.
 You can interpret how the chase is going based on the tone and consistency of what is often called “hound music.”
 When the music stops it means the beagles have momentarily lost the track.
 Briar will make the first puttering barks when the track is re-found.
 If the volume increases and Winnie lets out a long sharp cry, it often means they have seen the rabbit or are very close.
 It’s a language all its own.

 The chase is on!
 I look down again at the GPS and see that they are moving out away from me.
 Their barking getting softer and more muffled through the snow-covered bushes—100 yards, 110, 120, 130, 140—then 130 again.
 The rabbit has turned, and the dogs are getting louder and louder . . .
 90 yards, 80 yards . . . your heart starts to beat faster as the beagles sound like they’re about to be right on top of you.
 A small brown shape appears to my right, and I swing to shoot—but it’s an awkward angle, and I decide to wait.
 No reason to force a bad shot.
 I’m enjoying the part of rabbit hunting that captivates me, the run and so are the dogs.
 The scenting conditions are perfect, and I know he will be back soon.
-The brace of beagles barrel on several seconds behind the cottontail.
+The brace of beagles barrel on several seconds behind an Eastern cottontail rabbit.

 As I watch, I see that they cross the main path at a spot where a small tree has fallen onto the trail.
 Rabbits typically do not like to come out of the cover while being pursued.
 They often will choose spots like this fallen tree to dart through an open area.
 I make a move back towards the path to set up near the crossing point.